US-Canada migration deal aims to end walk-around crossings

 Ne parlano anche altre fonti

-In the United States, the tumult has raised questions among policymakers about 2018 legislation that rolled back strict regulations put in place after the financial crisis.
+adults say they have high confidence in the nation’s banks and other financial institutions, a new poll finds.
 The underwhelming assessment of America’s banks and bank regulation comes after a series of shocks brought back disturbing memories of the 2008-2009 financial crisis.
 (LaPresse)